cstarrett/cstarrett.github.io/_posts/2022-05-13-who-will-see-it-with-you.md

 Once I get a broader, higher-resolution picture of the situation, I'll often know what to do.

-If I know what's possible, then I know what the best choice is for me to take.
-But that's a big *if*.
-What I often lack is the awareness of all the choices that are available to me.
+If I know what's possible, then I know what the best choice is for me to take. *But that's a big if.* What I often lack is the awareness of all the choices that are available to me.
 That's where I need help — to see, feel, and sense the whole.
 Together.